 What other things are important?
 Other than results, what other things matter to you?
 Do you want to have a laugh?
 Do you need someone who will listen to you?
-(Trainer/Therapist) Do you want to be in a world of pain after each session? (you are sick if you do!!)
+(Trainer/Therapist) Do you want to be in a world of pain after each session?
+(We'd hope not!)
 Do you need some accountability for your actions during the week or weekend?
 Do you only want to do a specific type of training (consider that it might be counter productive), How much of your results depends on your food/drink intake?
 Are you getting the help you need in those areas?

 If you want a result and some of these things you are either wasting money, time or both!

 Get specific around the progress you want to make.
 If you want to get fitter what is your definition of fit?
-I bet its different from mine.
+I bet it' s different from mine.
 Have something that is specific.
 If you want to change body shape, where?
 How much?
-The last thing you need is to work your butt off only to find you have made zero progress.
 Great Trainers work with you to find out what metrics matter and regularly measures them to make sure you are on track and what you are doing is working.